Is It a Sin to Waste Sperm? What the Bible Actually Says

 3. Masturbation, Lust, and the Teachings of Jesus

-“But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart.”
-Matthew 5:28 This is one of the clearest teachings in Scripture about sexual purity.
-Even if no physical act (like adultery) has occurred, Jesus teaches that lust in the mind and heart is sinful.
+"But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart." — Matthew 5:28.
+This is the clearest teaching in Scripture about sexual purity.
+Even with no physical act, Jesus calls the lustful thought heart-level adultery.

 Why it matters for masturbation

 Masturbation almost always involves sexual fantasy or pornography.
-The act may be private.
-Still, the thoughts often indulge lustful desires, which the Bible equates with heart-level adultery.
-It trains the mind to objectify others rather than love them as image-bearers of God.
-Therefore, while the physical act is not directly forbidden, the mental and spiritual environment in which it takes place is often deeply sinful.
+The act may be private, but the thoughts indulge lust — which Jesus equates with adultery in the heart.
+The physical act is not directly forbidden, but the mental environment in which it almost always occurs is deeply sinful.

 4. Relevant Biblical Principles That Apply to Masturbation